idahogurl/vs-code-prettier-eslint/README.md

 ## Contributing

 If you have suggestions for how this extension could be improved, or want to report a bug, open an issue!
-We'd love all and any contributions.
+I'd love all and any contributions.
 If you are interested in contributing to the project, check out the [Contributing Guide](https://gitlab.com/idahogurl/vs-code-prettier-eslint/-/blob/master/CONTRIBUTING.md).

 ## Contributors ✨